mstksg/inCode/copy/entries/sum-types-and-subtypes-and-unions.md

 This is _somewhat_ equivalent to Java's `List<MyInterface>` or `List<MyClass>`,
 or python's `List[MyClass]`.

-Note that to use this effectively with superclasses and subclasses, you need to manually wrap and unwrap:
+Note that to use this effectively in Haskell with superclasses and subclasses, you need to manually wrap and unwrap:

 ```haskell
 data SomeFrational = forall a.
 Fractional a => SumFractional a